We publish a lot of advice on our blog which you can find here

 - Prepare at least three questions that you can ask at the end of the interview, use these questions to demonstrate your interest in the role, the company and its products.

-- Plan your journey carefully to make sure you’re not late.
+- Whilst most interviews are now conducted via Video ensure you connection is strong and audio is working.
 Also, plan your outfit so that you are smartly presented.
 You want you appearance to display you are professional and organised.

 - During the interview: Be positive and take your time.
 Speak slowly, clearly and don’t ramble.
 Be relevant and focussed.
 Listen to the question and ensure your answers are upbeat and focussed on how you can add value to their organisation.